Lakshya-attavar/PowerBI-SalesReport/README.md

 An interactive PowerBI report used to report and explore sales trends can be downloaded from here https://github.com/Lakshya-attavar/PowerBI-SalesReport/blob/main/SalesReport-Manufacturing.pbix.

-A report on Sales peoples performance tailored for management decision making can be downloaded from here https://github.com/Lakshya-attavar/PowerBI-SalesReport/blob/main/Salesman_Performance_Report.pdf
+A report on Sales people performance tailored for management decision making can be downloaded from here https://github.com/Lakshya-attavar/PowerBI-SalesReport/blob/main/Salesman_Performance_Report.pdf

 ## Data Structure & Initial Checks